 Remember, Wales and Scotland haven’t changed their rules yet, and are discouraging people from travelling.

-Whilst houses and gardens remain closed, the National Trust are starting to open their outdoor spaces in England, and have already opened up their smaller sites.
-If you want to visit one of their larger open air venues, you will need to book in advance.
+Whilst some houses and gardens remain closed, the National Trust are starting to open more outdoor spaces in England and Northern Ireland, and have already opened up their smaller sites.
+If you want to visit one of their venues, you will need to check if it’s open and book in advance.
+You may also need to book parking.

 Forests in England